kodacods/ShockImage/README.md

 - *Median Blur*:
 A Median blur is a blur that gets the surrounding pixels, gets the median of each of the neighbouring pixels (based on a radius) individual RGB values.
 This results in a different kind of blur compared to the Mean and Gaussian filters.

-**Edge Detection Filters**

-- *Sobel Filter*:
-The sobel filter is an edge detection filter that has two options, vertical or horizontal.
-The image is then enhanced when there is large changes in colour/brightness, e.g. at edges.

-- *Emboss Filter*:
-The emboss filter is an edge detection filter that has eight options, which are each direction and their diagonals.
-The image is then enhanced when there is large changes in colour/brightness, e.g. at edges.

 **Sharpen Filter**

 The Sharpen filter is almost like an inverse blur, it makes each pixel more different than its surrounding neighbours.
 This filter does not use a radius, but can be applied more than once for a stronger effect.